atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 [broker-event-in-1-overview.png]

 This flow starts with an *InboundHttps* component that lets me expose a *public* endpoint for receiving HTTP messages.
 Next, I used a *content router* that validates the incoming *X-API-KEY* header with a flow property.
 If the header matches my property, it continues the route.
-If not, then I return an HTTP 401 by setting a "CamelHTTPResponseCode" header with the value 401.
+If not, then I return an HTTP 401 by setting a *CamelHTTPResponseCode* header with the value 401.

 Fluxygen's inbound auth is limited to header filtering.
 It does not come with an identity and access management (IAM) solution out of the box for securing public endpoints (unfortunately this is not rare in our industry).
 Fortunately, header filtering includes *X-Forwarded-For* and *X-Real-IP* headers that are injected by the platform's reverse proxy, which can't be spoofed by clients.
 So IP filtering is also possible, just implemented at the application layer instead of the network level.